 I ended up very happy with the saxophone.
 Now as an adult, I’m considering taking up clarinet lessons when both of my children are in school full time.
 So I’ll be making a full circle!

 This article was posted on Wednesday, June 6th, 2007 at 12:13 pm and is filed under Band, Canada, Classical Music, Countries & Cultures, Instruments, Jazz, Learning, Mama Lisa, Music, Music, Music, Parenting, Teaching, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Teaching Children Who Are Learning an Instrument about What Can Be Played on That Instrument”